 - Tissue sampling (biopsy)

 Importantly, the above-mentioned symptoms aren't a natural part of the aging process.
-This happens because the scarring that occurs as a result of the lodged asbestos fibers gradually worsens preventing the lung's capacity to do their most important function - deliver oxygen and pump carbon dioxide out.
-This is what eventually causes symptoms like coughing, wheezing, shortness of breath during physical exertion and other lung irritations.
-For more information, call us at 760.621.6147.
+This happens because the scarring from the lodged asbestos fibers gradually worsens, preventing the lung's capacity to do its most important function - deliver oxygen and pump carbon dioxide out.
+This is what eventually causes symptoms like coughing, wheezing, shortness of breath during physical exertion, and other lung irritations.
+For more information on help filing claims after an asbestos-related cancer diagnosis, call us at 760.621.6147.